-According to literature data approximately 20% to 30% of hospitalized patients diagnosed with UA/NSTEMI have a history of DM [10] and the combined incidence of known and newly diagnosed DM is as high as 37% according to data from registries [11].
-The observed incidence of DM in our study group (29%) is relatively similar to previously published data.

-322 Presence of DM is an independent predictor of MACE and mortality in ACS patients without 323 ST segment elevation [12].
-Despite of this, diabetic patients with ACS are less likely to 324 receive any form of revascularization and to be prescribed thienopyridines or GP llb/llla 325 inhibitors [12, 13].
-According to European Society of Cardiology guidelines for the 326 management of NSTEMI presence of DM is a prerequisite for SCAG with possible 327 revascularization within the first 72 hours after presentation even in the absence ST segment 328 changes or positive markers of myocardial necrosis [4].
-Early invasive strategy has proven 329 its benefits in terms of MACE reduction in the diabetic subgroup [14-17].

-Renal dysfunction in ACS patients without ST segment elevation is also considered as an independent mortality predictor.
-Serum creatinine values are used in GRACE risk score calculation [4].
-Although accepted as a high risk category, CKD patients often do not receive optimal medical therapy, including early invasive strategy and recommended protective pharmacological therapy, such as double antiaggregant therapy, optimal anticoagulation, statins, inhibitors of rennin-angiotensin-aldosterone system [18-23].
-A possible explanation for this conservative behaviour could be the increased bleeding risk in this subgroup.

-Prospective randomized data for the role of invasive strategy in MACE reduction in ACS-NSTEMI patients with CKD are lacking.
-In registries, substudies of clinical trials and observational studies invasive management and early invasive strategy has been shown to improve the outcome but the benefit decreased with worsening renal function [4].

-According to the GRACE subgroups the results from our study are in accordance with that of TIMACS [6], showing a reduction in MACE incidence in the group with GRACE score > 140 when early instead of delayed invasive strategy was applied, and absence of such a benefit in the lower risk patients.
-Based on the results of TIMACS [6], TACTICS-TIMI 18 [16] and meta-analysis [24] early invasive strategy is now recommended in every patient with a GRACE score > 140.

-Considering previous work in the field, the merits of the present study could be defined in the confirmation of the benefits of early as opposed to selective invasive strategy in categories of patients with higher risk during a follow-up of nearly two years, as well as in providing evidence of some benefit (not in the incidence but in the time to the occurrence of MACE) even in lower risk subgroups when an early invasive intervention is adopted.

-The study has its limitations, including relative small number of patients in some of the subgroups and the low frequency of DES implantation.
+- According to literature data approximately 20% to 30% of hospitalized patients diagnosed with UA/NSTEMI have a history of DM [11] and the combined incidence of known and newly diagnosed DM is as high as 37% according to data from registries [12].
+The observed incidence of DM in our study group (29%) is relatively similar to previously published data. - 352 Presence of DM is an independent predictor of MACE and mortality in ACS patients without 353 ST segment elevation [13].
+Despite of this, diabetic patients with ACS are less likely to 354 receive any form of revascularization and to be prescribed thienopyridines or GP IIb/IIIa 355 inhibitors [13, 14].
+According to European Society of Cardiology guidelines for the 356 management of NSTEMI presence of DM is a prerequisite for SCAG with possible 357 revascularization within the first 72 hours after presentation even in the absence ST segment 358 changes or positive markers of myocardial necrosis [4].
+Early invasive strategy has proven 359 its benefits in terms of MACE reduction in the diabetic subgroup [15-18]. - 360 Renal dysfunction in ACS patients without ST segment elevation is also considered as an 361 independent mortality predictor.
+Serum creatinine values are used in GRACE risk score 362 calculation [4].
+Although accepted as a high risk category, CKD patients often do not receive 363 optimal medical therapy, including early invasive strategy and recommended protective 364 pharmacological therapy, such as double antiplatelet therapy, optimal anticoagulation, 365 statins, and inhibitors of rennin-angiotensin-aldosterone system [19-24].
+A possible 366 explanation for this conservative behaviour could be the increased bleeding risk in this 367 subgroup. - Prospective randomized data for the role of invasive strategy in MACE reduction in ACS-NSTEMI patients with CKD are lacking.
+In registries, substudies of clinical trials and observational studies invasive management and early invasive strategy has been shown to improve the outcome but the benefit decreased with worsening renal function [4]. - According to the GRACE subgroups the results from our study are in accordance with that of TIMACS [6], showing a reduction in MACE incidence in the group with GRACE score > 140 when early instead of delayed invasive strategy was applied, and absence of such a benefit in the lower risk patients.
+Based on the results of TIMACS [6], TACTICS-TIMI 18 [17] and meta-analysis [25] early invasive strategy is now recommended in every patient with a GRACE score > 140. - Considering previous work in the field, the merits of the present study could be defined in the confirmation of the benefits of early as opposed to selective invasive strategy in categories of patients with higher risk during a follow-up of nearly two years, as well as in providing evidence of some benefit (not in the incidence but in the time to the occurrence of MACE) even in lower risk subgroups when an early invasive intervention is adopted. - The study has its limitations, including relative small number of patients in some of the subgroups which could have underpowered the results and also the low frequency of DES implantation.

-354 5.
-CONCLUSION
+5. CONCLUSION

 Early invasive strategy in UA/NSTEMI patients is associated with a reduced MACE rate and longer event-free survival compared with selective invasive strategy.
-This benefit is clearly evident in higher risk subsets (patients with DM, CKD and GRACE \geq 140).
+This benefit is clearly evident in higher risk subsets (patients with DM, CKD and GRACE ≥ 140).
 In lower risk subgroups the rate of MACE is not influenced by the choice of strategy but early intervention leads to a significant prolongation of the time to occurrence of MACE as opposed to a selective invasive approach.

-364 COMPETING INTERESTS
+COMPETING INTERESTS

-366 Authors have declared that no competing interests exist.
+Authors have declared that no competing interests exist.